 CITY BEACH

 Whether you are staying in the city center or one of the neighboring hotels, this beach is a convenient alternative even if it is undoubtedly not Aqaba’s greatest beach.
-Because of the significant boat traffic you’ll encounter here owing to City Beach’s near proximity to the Port of Aqaba, we advise exploring a bit farther to the South for a nicer, more pleasurable day at the beach.
+Because of the significant boat traffic you’ll encounter here owing to City Beach’s near proximity to the Port of Aqaba, we advise exploring a bit farther to the South for a nicer, more pleasurable day at the public beach, Aqaba.
 It can become rather crowded, but there aren’t any snorkeling or diving spots worth mentioning.
 If you’re interested in learning about the local way of life, this is an excellent place to people watch.

 AQABA SOUTH BEACH